DenisIzmaylov/awesome-telegram-bots/README.md

 Collection of open source examples, libraries and starter-kits for [Telegram Bots](https://telegram.org/blog/bot-revolution) to speed up your learning process.

+Also take a minute and have a look at some interesting channels and groups in [awesome-telegram-chats](https://github.com/A-gambit/awesome-telegram-chats).

 ## Content

 1. [Examples](#examples)